MCOfficer/cursor-speed-pin/README.md

 Once you run CursorSpeedPin, it will automatically detect your current cursor speed as set in the control panel.
 It will give you a nice desktop notification that it is now watching for any changes to that speed, and it will indicate its presence with an icon in the system tray.

 Should you want to change your speed (or disable it for some other reason), you can double-click the icon.
 You will receive a notification, and the icon will also change.
+Repeat that to enable it again.

-If CursorSpeedPin detects a change to your cursor speed, it will reset that change and send you a short desktop notification.
+If CursorSpeedPin detects a change to your cursor speed, it will revert that change and send you a short desktop notification.

 I would recommend creating an AutoStart entry for CursorSpeedPin, so you don't have to remember to start it.
-Repeat that to enable it again.

 ## Help it not work